Looking for a one-page handout? SETD5 Syndrome: At a Glance is a printable overview. ↓ Download PDF

 • Sleep difficulties, including trouble falling asleep, frequent night waking, and irregular sleep patterns

-Facial Structure & Head
+Facial & Oral

 • Triangular-shaped face